appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 It had years of development, and is decidedly behind things like `neovim` and Emacs.
 Fewer functions, an ageing cross-platform toolkit that is not great, but not nearly as bad as electron.
 If Kate didn't exist, Sublime would have been something I would consider, but unfortunately, a team more concerned with providing a basic text editor did a better job making sure that the LSP worked, than Sublime did.
-And they have no excute.
+And they have no execute.
 If you ever worked on a KDE project, you know that the code-bases are often extremely difficult to navigate and operate on.
 With Sublime having a much smaller code-base and having funding to warrant the development of the project, I have zero confidence in the project.
 It is a one-trick pony.
-That trick is now a basic requirement for comamnd-line editors like `kakoune` and `helix`.
+That trick is now a basic requirement for command-line editors like `kakoune` and `helix`.

 ## VSChrappium (also known as VSCodium)

-The epitome of the naivetee of us humans.
+The epitome of the naivete of us humans.
 This is probably the best example I can point to, when I say that pussy licenses are dumb, that the Open Source software development model is broken beyond repair, and that we should emphasise whether software is Free as in Freedom, or just open source.

 Suppose I were a free software in everything evangelist.